ayomide2021/Effectiveness-of-E-commerce-Tiered-Loyalty-Program-through-A-B-Testing/README.md

-# Results and Insights
-## Key Findings and Insights
-•	The use of coupons by company tier plus customers skyrocketed after the launch of the Loyalty program.

-•	The loyalty program performs better in some metrics but worse off in others.
-For instance, while the revenue and average order frequency are increasing, the average basket value and profit margin are decreasing.

-•	The loyalty program improved retention through repeat purchases by tier plus customers.

 # Recommendations and Impacts
-•	Option1: Discontinue the loyalty program.
-Over £22K can be from saved excessive discounts to tier  plus  customers.

-•	Option 2: Adjust the discount rate for each  tier group + Gradual Phase-Out of High Discount Coupon (40%OFF 50%OFF).
-Offer tier plus members early access to product launches and sales.
-Through this adjustment, the company can potentially save over £12k while maintaining customer loyalty.
+Solution 1: Discontinue the Loyalty Program o	Impact: By discontinuing the loyalty program, the company can save over £22K in costs associated with excessive discounts given to the loyalty program members o	Rationale: This solution eliminates the direct financial impact of the discounts, thus improving overall profitability.
+However, it risks losing the repeat purchases driven by the loyalty program.
+Solution 2: Adjust and Continue the Loyalty Program o	Adjust Discount Rates: Modify the discount rates for each loyalty tier group to optimize profitability while maintaining customer engagement. o	Gradual Phase-Out of High-Discount Coupons: Gradually phase out high-discount coupons (40% OFF and 50% OFF) to reduce the financial impact. o	Offer Non-Discount Benefits: Introduce non-discount benefits for loyalty members to retain customer loyalty without heavily relying on financial discounts. o	Impact: This adjustment could potentially save over £12K while preserving customer loyalty and maintaining a balanced approach to incentives.

 # Conclusion